kozaczki/clusty/README.md

 ### 4. ARGS  <a name = 'args'></a>

+sample files for HAP1 analysis can be found in samples folder in repo

 In order to run automatically both jupyter notebooks and scripts need to be provided with path to ARGS file.
-Detailed description of args:
+ARGS file is a csv file with following structure:

+* for module 1

+home,             - path to home folder

+number_of_structures,

+number_of_beads_per_structure,

+cores,            - number of cores available for computing

+k_for_graph,      - number of nearest neighbours for graph building

+dataset_name,

+dataset_folder,   - path to dataset folder

+* for modules 2 (nearest neighbours) and 3

+home,/exchange/PROJECT

+number_of_structures,10000

+number_of_beads_per_structure,3043

+fraction,0.01

+cores,8

+neighbours,10

+dataset_name,HAP1_10000

+dataset_folder,/exchange/DATASETS/HAP1/10000

+a_type,neighbours

+borders,borders3043.npy

+primes,primes3043.npy

+clustering,0.12

+* for modules 2 (fixed radius) and 3

+home,/exchange/PROJECT

+number_of_structures,10000

+number_of_beads_per_structure,3043

+fraction,0.01

+cores,8

+r_factor,0.9

+dataset_name,HAP1_10000

+dataset_folder,/exchange/DATASETS/HAP1/10000

+a_type,fixed

+borders,borders3043.npy

+primes,primes3043.npy

+cutoff,0.12

 ### 5. Helper files  <a name = 'helperfiles'></a>